October 14, 2024

 If you’re wondering how 50,000 logograms turned to 2,000, we got you the exact details of the simplification process.
 Chinese linguists counted on two main ways to build the new Chinese writing form: reducing strokes and merging characters.

-• Reducing Strokes: More strokes lead to more complexity.
+• Reducing Strokes:ย More strokes lead to more complexity.
 Accordingly, reducing the character’s strokes helped ease reading and writing approaches for Chinese speakers.
 That’s how this step was approached and performed.

 P.S: Some characters stayed the same without applying any changes because they were already simple in their original form.

-• Group 17055Merging Characters: One Simplified Chinese character can refer to different meanings.
+• Merging Characters: One Simplified Chinese character can refer to different meanings.
 In contrast, each Traditional Chinese character is associated with one meaning only.
 That’s why many characters were removed during the simplification process.

 P.S: Even though you write the corresponding Traditional and Simplified Chinese characters differently, usually, you’ll pronounce them similarly.

-• Group 17056So, ” What Is the Difference Between Traditional and Simplified Chinese?Here is how Traditional and Simplified Chinese differ:
+• So, ” What Is the Difference Between Traditional and Simplified Chinese?”
+Here is how Traditional and Simplified Chinese differ:

 Character Structure